 You can easily see how the hefty annual fee is outweighed by the benefits, you just have to take advantage of all of the offers!

-Read all about the American Express Platinum card and compare it to others HERE!
+Read all about the American Express Platinum card HERE!

 After putting enough of my regular spend on the card to hit the minimum spend necessary to hit the sign up bonus (hello tons of AmEx points!), I now only use this card for grocery shopping and restaurants.
 Otherwise, it stays put in my wallet.